Helixmw/Telegram-AI-Chat-Bot/README.md

     - [User Responses](#user-responses)

 ## Introduction
 This is a Telegram bot created utilizing the Telegram Bot Library in order to communicate with Telegram users.
 The bot is integrated with an OpenAI .NET API implementation to create a custom AI Chat Assistant that serves it's users.
+Your contributions are welcome.

 ## Service Classes
 The bot comprises of an ```AIChatClient``` service which derives from the ```AIClient``` base service, and also has a ```TelegramBotProcessor``` class that invokes methods from the ```AIChatClient```.